-I have more than one Supp ion, your Supporters will act " orter (Optional, but if you do not fill out this Successively".)
+F. If I have more than one Supporter (Optional, but if you do not fill out this section, your Supporters will act "Successively".)

 My Supporters will act (choose one)

 0.5 ☐ Jointly (work together to help me)

 OR avail ☐ Successively (For example: Supporter #2 helps me if Supporter #1 is not able)

 Signa ature Date

 G. Notary Certification

 State of South Carolina County of

-notal satis be th ry public, personally appeared factory evidence of identificati , 20, before me, the undersigned d proved to me through ion, which were, to led on the preceding or attached document in
+satis be th factory evidence of identificati , 20, before me, the undersigned described by the second secon

-(seal) Notary Public Signature
+(seal ) Notary Public Signature